OctopusDeploy/blog/blog/2021-04/iac-azure-octopus-pulumi-part-2/index.md

 3. Deploy to the environment of your choosing, by clicking **DEPLOY TO** and selecting the environment.
 4. Click **DEPLOY**.

-You have successfully created an Azure Resource Group using Octopus Deploy and Pulumi.
+You have now successfully created an Azure Resource Group using Octopus Deploy and Pulumi.

 ## Conclusion

-Combining tools like Octopus Deploy and Pulumi allow you to automate an entire workflow from start to finish so you don't have to worry about manual processes anymore.
+Combining tools like Octopus Deploy and Pulumi allows you to automate an entire workflow from start to finish, without manual processes.

+Happy deployments!